Romano Mussolini

 Romano Bruno Mussolini (26 September 1927 – 3 February 2006) was an Italian jazz pianist, painter, and film producer.
 He was the fourth child and youngest son of Benito Mussolini.

 Early life and education

-Romano Mussolini was native of Villa Carpena, Forlì (Emilia-Romagna), Romano Mussolini studied music as a child, playing classical pieces with his father on the violin.
-After World War II, he started playing jazz under the assumed name "Romano Full".
+Romano Mussolini grew up in Villa Carpena, his family's residence in Forlì in Romagna.
+He studied music as a child, playing classical pieces on the piano and accompanying his father, Benito Mussolini, who played the violin.
+Following World War II, he started playing jazz under the assumed name "Romano Full".

 Musical career

 His playing style has been described as "like a slightly melancholic Oscar Peterson.
 Occasionally inspired, he was always efficient; he made the refrains run on time."

 Personal life

 In 1962, Mussolini married Maria Scicolone, the younger sister of actress Sophia Loren.
-They had two daughters, Elisabetta and her elder sister Alessandra Mussolini, who was a member of the European Parliament, and led an Italian far-right party often described as neofascist, Alternativa Sociale.
+They had two daughters, Alessandra and her younger sister Elisabetta.
+Alessandra led a small Italian far-right party often described as neofascist, Alternativa Sociale.
 Romano Mussolini composed the party's official anthem, "The Pride of Being Italian".